ronanhart/ronanhart.github.io/_pages/about.md

 <img src = "/assets/images/about-photo.jpg" alt="photo of Ronan" width="30%">

 Ronan's bio.
-Want to figure out how to make 2 columns to have bio next to photo
+Want to figure out how to make 2 columns to have bio next to photo.
+New text.